7 Best Banjo for Beginners of 2024

 The B-200 tenor banjo is very much cut from the same cloth, with its basswood rim, a rolled-brass tone ring, and a warm-sounding mahogany bowl.
 An ornate, vine-like pattern accentuates the rim, fingerboard, and headstock, resulting in a timeless and eye-catching design.

-A well-built and beautiful option, the B-200 is a high-quality option for beginner to intermediate players looking to add to their arsenal.
+A well-built and beautiful resonator banjo, the B-200 is a high-quality instrument and a great option for beginner to intermediate players looking to add something special to their arsenal.

 SPECS